Undergraduate Admissions

 All newly admitted undergraduate students enrolling in Carolina Global Launch are required to attend a virtual pre-departure session, an in-person UNC Orientation session in Chapel Hill, and an in-person session at their Carolina Global Launch host institution prior to beginning courses.
 Students are then required to attend an in-person Orientation session in Chapel Hill in January prior to beginning courses.
 Sessions are designed to introduce students to UNC and their host institution.

 During these programs, students will be acquainted with the academic opportunities and skills needed to take personal responsibility for their academic achievement and persistence, introduced to the programs and services available for Carolina Global Launch students, made aware of University traditions, and connected to their peers and other ways to broaden their Carolina community.
-Students also receive information about their course registration process.
+Students also receive information about the course registration process.
 Family members and guests are invited to attend the virtual and Chapel Hill programs.
 Orientation sessions at the Carolina Global Launch host institutions are for participating students only.

 Transfer Student and Family Orientation